kubernetes/enhancements/keps/sig-api-machinery/1040-priority-and-fairness/README.md

 The easier of the two categories is queues that are getting all the concurrency they demand.
 That is, `i` for which `mu(i,t) = rho(i,t)`.
 Such a queue gets no interference from other queues.
-Its completion time estimates need to be updated only when three is a change in that queue.
-Maintaining such a queue's minimal estimated `E` is discussed above, it is the problem of knowing the next of a given queue's completions in the virtual world.
+Its completion time estimates need to be updated only when there is a change in that queue.
+Maintaining such a queue's minimal estimated `t_finish_virtual` is discussed above, it is the problem of knowing the next of a given queue's completions in the virtual world.
 Keep the queues of this category in a data structure sorted by `nextEE`.
 That adds a compute time cost of `O(log N)` for every request arrival and completion and every queue entry into, and departure from, this category of queues.

 The tougher category is queues that are _not_ getting all the concurrency they demand.
 That is, `i` for which `mu(i,t) < rho(i,t)`.